Quebec City University Hospital Center (CHU de Québec)

 Projects in healthcare environments require an exceptional level of organization and professionalism.
 At the Quebec City University Hospital Center, several factors made this challenge even more complex: the large size of the hospitals, an ambitious scope of work, and the presence of critical areas (operating rooms, trauma centers) meaning there was no room for error.

-Ecosystem reengineered four of the center’s hospitals, which included boiler replacements, upgrades to the thermal plants, and reconfiguring numerous electromechanical systems.
-Efficient communication with the material resources team and precise procedures for project implementation ensured that the patients’ safety and comfort were maintained at all times.
+Ecosystem reengineered four of the center’s hospitals, which included extensive conversions of the heating systems from steam to hot water.
+Efficient communication with the material resources team and precise procedures for project implementation ensured the patients’ safety and comfort were maintained at all times.

 Guaranteed Annual Savings